auth0/docs/articles/extensions/authorization-extension/v2/implementation/installation.md

 ![Installed Extensions](/media/articles/extensions/authorization/installed-extensions-v2.png)

 ::: warning
-Installing this extension creates an `auth0-authz` client for your account. **Do not delete this client!** If you uninstall the extension at a later date, this client will be deleted automatically.
+Installing this extension creates an `auth0-authz` application for your account. **Do not delete this application!** If you uninstall the extension at a later date, this application will be deleted automatically.
 :::

 When you click the link to open the extension for the first time, you will be asked to provide permission for the extension to access your Auth0 account.
 If you do, you will be redirected to the Authorization Dashboard.